hhsu15/react-redux/README.md

 ### Consumer

-Altertively, to access data in the context, you can use Context.Consumer.
+Alternatively, to access data in the context, you can use Context.Consumer.

 - Rather than using `static contextType=MyContext`, you use <MyContext.Consumer> and inside of the wrapper you will invoke a function that will be provided with a `value` variable: